crypto-com/thaler-docs/docs/getting-started/punishments.md

 #### `EndBlock`

-- Remove all the validators from `LivenessTracker` whose voting power was changed to zero in the block.
+- Update `LivenessTracker`, i.e., add all the validators who joined in current block and remove all the validator who, left/got jailed in current block.
 - Set `response.validator_updates` for all the validators whose voting power was changed.
 Tendermint will remove all the validators whose voting power is set to zero, so, all the jailed validators should have zero voting power.